-Marcelo Borges received his Ph.
-D. from Rutgers University (1997) and undergraduate and post-graduate degrees from the National University of La Plata, Argentina (1988).
-His teaching focuses on Latin America, international migrations, and comparative history.
-His research focuses on transatlantic migrations in the nineteenth and twentieth centuries; immigration in Argentina; comparative migrations; migrant correspondence; and memory and oral narratives of migration.
+I received a Ph.
+D. from Rutgers University (1997) and a B.A. in History with a specialization in Latin America from the National University of La Plata, Argentina (1988).
+My teaching focuses on Latin America, international migrations, and comparative history.
+My research interests include transatlantic migrations in the nineteenth and twentieth centuries; immigration in Argentina; comparative migrations; migrant correspondence; and memory and oral narratives of migration.

-His publications include books on company towns in global perspective and Portuguese migration to Argentina, and numerous articles on migration history.
-His current research focuses on migrants' correspondence, transnational families, and migration, identity and community formation in Patagonia.
+My publications include books on company towns in global perspective and Portuguese migration to Argentina, and numerous articles on migration history.
+My current research focuses on migrants' correspondence, transnational families, and migration, identity and community formation in Patagonia.

 Company Towns: Labor, Space, and Power Relations Across Time and Continents, co-edited with Susana Torres.
 New York: Palgrave Macmillan, 2012.
 (See book details)